Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 290 is 1011% quicker than the Radeon R7 240 overall, because of its greater data rate. (explain)
+Memory BandwidthIn theory, the Radeon R9 290 is 1011% faster than the Radeon R7 240 overall, due to its higher data rate. (explain)

-Texel RateThe Radeon R9 290 should be quite a bit (approximately 777%) better at anisotropic filtering than the Radeon R7 240. (explain)
+Texel RateThe Radeon R9 290 is much (more or less 777%) faster with regards to anisotropic filtering than the Radeon R7 240. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon R9 290 is superior to the Radeon R7 240, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon R9 290 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison